wxwefr/riku/README.md

+#Riku Discord bot, v12

-Old Outdated discord bot free to take if you want
+Outdated discord bot free to take if you want.